travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 Some notes:

 * Do I pay?
 There is a [free tier][freetier] Azure Dev Ops options to get started.
+For small tests and limited use, you won't pay.

 * What happened above?
 The steps built the site as if you ran build in Visual Studio.
-We could and should insert tests for code coverage and quality?
+(To do: We could and should insert tests for code coverage and quality.)

 * If you make a changes to any file in the repo, the build process will kick off again because the **trigger** parameter in the pipeline config file.

-Next steps...

-Read up on [jobs][jobs] and [agents][agents].
+So far, so good.
+The next step was to play around with the config file.
+First, read up on [jobs][jobs] and [agents][agents].
 The idea is that we can build the docs in the build pipeline.
-(Or would that be better in the release phase?)
+But before doing that, we need to know about running tasks.

 1. Create a simple job.
-Add to the azure-pipelines.yml file to say "Hello World".
+Modify the azure-pipelines.yml file to say "Hello World".
+Run to test.

     ```yaml
     steps: